acorbe/autogpy/README.md

 test1__.tikz.gnu
 ```

-With `make` one can obtain jpg, epslatex, and tikz/pgfplot version of the figure.
-The data has been formatted automatically.
+With `make` one can obtain jpg, epslatex, and tikz/pgfplot versions of the figure.
+Notice that the input data has been formatted automatically.

 Inspecting `test1__.pdflatex.gnu`, responsible of the epslatex version of the figure, one gets:
 ```gnuplot